fclaerho/buildstack/README.md

 	    $ build test clean -a
 	  Install deliverable as root:
 	    $ build install -u root
-	  For a python project, export xunit test report:
+	  For a python project, use nose2 to generate xunit reports:
 	    $ build configure nose2 overwrite=yes
 	    $ build test

 EXTRA FEATURES
 --------------

+  * Generate configuration files:
+    * ansible
+    * nose2
+    * pypi
   * Python:
     * use `package -f pkg` to build native OS/X packages.
     * on testing, if nose2.cfg is present and setup.py does not use it, the original setup.py will be backed up and a new one will be generated to call nose2.